It can be a real headache when you apply for a Tier 2 dependent visa. It’s like trying to put together a 1000-piece puzzle with no picture on the box!

 - The priority application

 The standard application is the most common.
 So, it usually takes around 8 weeks to process.
 On the other hand, the priority application is for applicants who need to travel urgently.
-Plus, this can be processed within 5 working days.
+Plus, this can be process within 5 working days.
 However, priority applications are more expensive than standard applications.

 You can apply online using the UK Visa and Citizenship Application Service (UKVCAS).